wp-plugins/bulletproof-security/readme.txt

 used to process PHP then BulletProof Security will work on this type of combined Server Configuration.
 If you are only using Nginx then an .htaccess file will not work.
 Nginx has its own rewrite module - HttpRewriteModule and the mod_rewrite equivalent of an .htaccess file has similar, but different coding and is added to an Nginx Server config file.
-Note: If you are not familiar with Nginx, then it should be noted that Nginx does not have a PHP module like apache’s mod_php, instead you either need to build PHP with FPM (ie: php-fpm/fastcgi), or you need to pass the request to something that can handle PHP.
+Note: If you are not familiar with Nginx, then it should be noted that Nginx does not have a PHP module like Apache's mod_php, instead you either need to build PHP with FPM (ie: php-fpm/fastcgi), or you need to pass the request to something that can handle PHP.

 = Are there any known issues or conflicts with other WordPress Plugins or Themes? =

-Occaisonally issues or conflicts do occur with other plugins, but they are always quickly resolved.
+Occasionally issues or conflicts do occur with other plugins, but they are always quickly resolved.
 BPS is compatible with all other Plugins and Themes.
-An .htaccess bypass / skip rule is all that is required to allow a plugin to do something that is blocked by BPS.
+An .htaccess bypass / skip rule is all that is required to allow a plugin or theme to do something that is blocked by BPS.
 Please check the BulletProof Security <a href="http://www.ait-pro.com/aitpro-blog/2252/bulletproof-security-plugin-support/checking-plugin-compatibility-with-bps-plugin-testing-to-do-list/" title="BPS Plugin Testing and Fixes" rel="nofollow" target="_blank">Plugin Compatibility Testing and Fixes</a> page for the latest plugin bypass / skip rules.

 = I am seeing Security Log entries in my BulletProof Security Log.
 What do they mean? =

-Your Security Log will log 400, 403 and 404 (requires copying the 404 logging code to your Theme\'s 404.php Template) Errors.
+Your Security Log will log 400, 403 and 404 (requires copying the BPS 404 logging code to your Theme's 404.php Template) Errors.
 The Security Log logs 400 and 403 HTTP Response Status Codes by default.
 You can also log 404 HTTP Response Status Codes by opening this BPS
 404 Template file - /bulletproof-security/404.php and copying the logging code into your Theme's 404 Template file.
 When you open the BPS Pro
 404.php file you will see simple instructions on how to add the 404 logging code to your Theme's 404 Template file.